Basil and Containers Go Together

-The plants will benefit from a layer of mulch around the plants.
+The plants will benefit from a layer of mulch around them.
 An inch or two will do the trick.
-This will help keep the soil moist and extend the time between daily watering.
+This will help keep the soil moist and extend the time between daily waterings.
 Once a month, mix up an organic fertilizer and give your plants a good soaking.

 Last year I tried straw bale gardening and found that basil plants grow especially well in this manner.
-In fact, they were the best of any basil plant I have ever grown!
+In fact, they were the healthiest of any basil plant I have ever grown!

 If there is any hint of frost coming, bring your basil plants inside or cover them with sheets to keep the frost off the leaves.
 Use rocks or other easy to grab items to hold the sheet down.
 Frost will kill this tender plant FAST, so if you want to continue your harvest, don’t skip this step.

 Pruning Is the Key to Growing Basil in Containers